Early Street Community Garden

 In 2009, several Morristown gardeners founded the nonprofit Grow It Green Morristown (GIGM) and created a community garden on a small vacant lot.
 The garden quickly attracted a diverse, multi-generational group of gardeners and became a vibrant community green space.
 In addition to offering garden plots, GIGM hosts regular public events at the garden including potluck meals, live music, beekeeping classes, and children's programs.

-In June 2013, The Trust for Public Land helped the town of Morristown purchase the garden, which will be managed by GIGM.
-Future enhancements will include a public seating area, rain gardens, and a walking path connecting the garden to St. Margaret's Church.
+In June 2013, The Trust for Public Land helped the town of Morristown purchase the garden, which will is now managed by GIGM.
+They added a colorful public seating area and continue to spice up the space with creative landscape designs and adornments.
+Future enhancements will include a rain garden and a walking path connecting the garden to St. Margaret's Church.

 Read about Early Street in the Fall 2014 digital edition of Land&People.